 The force does not need to be significant in order to constitute a battery.

-Examples of battery in California:
+Examples of battery:

 - A woman throws a pot at her husband during an argument.